JaydenMikulcik/ShopifyFrontEnd/readme.txt

-This is a front end and backend implementation of the

-Shopify Frontend Intern Challenge starter project for the
+This is a front end implementation of the Shopify Frontend Intern Challenge,

-code the world thing
+To start the application clone the repo run these commands

+cd shopifyfrontend
+npm start